netdata/netdata/docs/tutorials/monitor-cockroachdb.md

 designed for better visual anomaly detection.

-Netdata itself uses CockroachDB as part of its Netdata Cloud infrastructure, so we're happy to introduce this new collector and help others use it right away.
+Netdata itself uses CockroachDB as part of its Netdata Cloud infrastructure, so we're happy to introduce this new collector and help others get started with it straightaway.

 Let's dive in and walk through the process of monitoring CockroachDB metrics with Netdata.